karanchahal/karanchahal.github.io/_posts/2018-05-25-Implementing-Object-Detectors-:-Input-Pipeline.md

-I am currently in the process of implementing some the most cutting edge object detection algorithms [here](http://github.com/karanchahal/object-detection "object detection") and am going to blog my experience implementing them.
+I am currently in the process of implementing some the most __cutting edge__ object detection algorithms [here](http://github.com/karanchahal/object-detection "object detection") and am going to blog my experience implementing them.

-This would be a great opportunity for someone not only to learn how deep learning algorithms are implemented but also informs about what it takes to get something researched based like this production ready.
+This would be a great opportunity for someone not only to learn how deep learning algorithms are implemented but also informs about what it takes to get something research based like this, __production ready__.

 We are going to talk about our input pipeline today.
 More specifically how we load our data set in Pytorch and generate targets for our machine learning model.